leonardofurnielis/labrador/docs/index.rst

 Features
 ---------------

-✅ **Data connectors**: gather data from various sources like Docx, PDFs, Buckets, and more, maintaining their original format.
+✅ **Data connectors**: Gather data from various sources like Docx, PDFs, Buckets, and more, maintaining their original format.

-✅ **Data indexes**: organize this data into structured representations optimized for efficient consumption by language models.
+✅ **Data indexes**: Organize this data into structured representations optimized for efficient consumption by language models.

-✅ **Models**: enable natural language interaction with your data
+✅ **Models**: Enable natural language interaction with your data.

+✅ **Monitor and Evaluation**: Enable evaluation and monitoring of LLMs models.